-The Office trains employees to become professional accountants (CPA) as a key strategy to recruit staff.
-40%-50% of training hours relate to training these students.
+The Office trains employees to become professional accountants (CPA) as a key strategy to recruit staff, 40%-50% of training hours relate to training these students.
+On average, staff are allocated 11-13 days of training and coaching time each year.